Corporate Team Building Activities in Detroit: From Escape Rooms to Workshops

 The Skill Swap Session

 Start with a group circle.
-Everyone brings one skill—anything from Excel pivot tables to sneaker restoration.
-The catch?
-Each one gets tied back to your company’s core values.
-Insightful, weird, and occasionally brilliant.
-Especially when someone brings up juggling.
+Everyone brings one skill—anything from Excel pivot tables to sneaker restoration. or how to parallel park a box truck.

 The Culture Sprint